+Any ventilation fitted must comply with BS 5871 part 4 and BS 5440 part 2.
 Ventilation fitted under, or within immediate vicinity of the appliance must not be used as it may adversely effect performance of the ODS system.
-The appliance shall not be installed within one metre of any existing air vent, and any new air vent shall not be installed within one metre of the appliance.
+The appliance MUST NOT be installed in a bedroom, bathroom or any sleeping area.
+For Republic of Ireland, see relevant rules in force.
+The appliance should not be installed within 1 metre of any air vent.